 The Ballpark can be reached a number of ways:

-Bicycle parking is available near Gates A, B and E (see COORS FIELD MAP AND PRICING for specific gate locations).
+Bicycle parking is available near Gates A, B and E (see Coors Field Map for specific gate locations).
 There is limited bike parking along Blake Street, please see a Coors Field Representative for questions on additional bicycle parking locations.
 Coors Field is not responsible for damaged or stolen bicycles.
-Please check ROCKIES.com/green for information on Bike to the Game days, every Sunday home game.
+Please check ROCKIES.com/green for information on Bike to the Game days.

 More than 46,000 spaces are located in downtown Denver, approximately 18,000 of which are within a 15 minute walk.
 During the baseball season, parking meters and other restrictions will be strictly enforced until 11:00 p.m. in the neighborhoods surrounding Coors Field.
 Consider parking in one of the many lots along the 16th Street Mall or the Broadway/Lincoln Center and taking the shuttle.

 Leave the driving to RTD.
 Use RockiesRide, Light Rail or other regional or local routes.
 Call (303) 299-6000, or visit rtd-denver.com.

 Valet Service is available for all Rockies home games for $30.00 Mon-Thu and $35.00 Fri-Sun.
 The valet service is conveniently located in our MVP parking lot on the corner of 22nd and Blake.
 The valet service ensures that your car will be parked in a secured Coors Field operated parking lot.
 Valet service starts two hours prior to start of all games and closes one hour after the conclusion of the game.
 Valet service will remain open for one hour after the conclusion of Fireworks shows, concerts and events that are held after the game has ended.

 MAIN PARKING LOT